 As the sun is still setting late afternoon at the moment and the sun rises later, it is important to ensure your dog is seen when off the lead.

 You can attach a small light to your dog's collar so they can be seen when out on walks in reduced visibility.
-At Bone Idol, we also stock an array of high vis goods, so pop in and see us!
+If you have a black or dark dog think about a bight coloured harness or dog coat to aid their visibility.